 When you’re starting a small business, there are so many things to worry about.
 One of the most consequential decisions you can make concerning your business is when, and how, to bring employees on board.
-You will need to decide whether those workers should be full-fledged W-2 employees, or independent contractors.
-1099-MISC independent contractors can be more cost-effective than employees, but this option isn’t available for every employer.
+You’ll need to decide whether those workers should be full-fledged W-2 employees or independent contractors.
+1099-MISC independent contractors can sometimes be more cost-effective than employees, but this option isn’t available to every employer.

-Businesses are required to withhold taxes for their salaried employees, but independent workers have to keep track of their own taxes because they are considered one-person businesses.
+Businesses are required to withhold taxes for their salaried employees, but independent workers have to keep track of their own taxes because they’re considered one-person businesses.

-When you hire an independent contractor, you (the business owner) must file a 1099-MISC if they are paid $600 or more.
+When you hire an independent contractor, you (the business owner) must file a 1099-MISC if they’re paid $600 or more.
 This lets the IRS know how much in taxes they can expect from the freelancer.
 You also need to send a copy of the 1099-MISC to the contractor.
-It is important to note that this only applies to businesses hiring contractors.
-Private citizens that hire contractors don’t have to file a 1099 on their behalf.
+It’s important to note that this only applies to businesses hiring contractors.
+Private citizens who hire contractors don’t have to file a 1099 on their behalf.

 For example, if you hire an electrician to replace the light fixtures in your office building, you’ll have to file a 1099 and send a copy to the electrician.
 On the other hand, if you hire the same electrician to install wiring in your home, you won’t have to issue one.

 Here are the types of business entities you’ll issue a 1099 to:

 - Limited liability companies (that aren’t taxed as corporations)

 When it comes to taxes, sole proprietorships, general partnerships, and limited liability companies (LLCs) are considered pass-through entities (unless an LLC files to be taxed as a corporation).
 This means that any income is taxed on an individual’s tax return, as opposed to the business itself.

 Here are the businesses that usually don’t get a 1099-NEC form: